GouniManikumar12/aip-spec/docs/index.md

-# AMXP Specification Documentation
+# AIP Specification Documentation

-This `docs/` directory serves as the authoritative, version-controlled narrative for the AMXP (AdMesh Exchange Protocol) specification.
+This `docs/` directory serves as the authoritative, version-controlled narrative for the AIP (Agentic Intent Protocol) specification.
 Each numbered chapter drills into a specific concern ranging from protocol overview to conformance requirements.

 ## Contents
 1. [Overview](01-overview.md)